 4. Have you visited/toured the places you recommend?
 Look for an agent who has visited/toured the places they are recommending.
 If they have not, they can not provide the value you are looking for.

 5. Why should I choose you over another travel agent?
 An experienced agent will be able to tell you all the ways they can provide value for your vacation.

-- Where did you find your travel agent?
-A true travel professional has most of their business come from referrals and existing clients.
-Be careful for referrals on facebook due to social media marketing networking groups.
+Can you trust the reviews and recommendations on social groups?
+Unfortunately a lot of people trust the reviews they read without realizing those reviews may be coming from people being paid instead of actual clients.
+Facebook is full of network marketers who promote one another acting as clients.
 These groups search multiple facebook groups referring one another in their groups in hopes their business will also be referred back.
-When people ask for a recommendation on facebook from their neighbors, they are usually expecting people to respond because they had such a fantastic experience and are feeling compelled to share, not because this person belongs to a network marketing group.
+When people ask for a recommendation on facebook, they are usually expecting people to respond because they had such a fantastic experience and are feeling compelled to share, not because this person belongs to a network marketing group.
 How can you tell which referrals are which?
 If you search the person’s name in the facebook group you will see an overabundance of them referring other businesses.
 If the facebook group is a specific neighborhood, see if the person actually lives in the area.
-The network marketing groups often times gives the admins a fake address just to get in the group so they can market.
-If a hobbyist is misrepresenting where they live and how much they are actually used by others, what else are they going to misrepresent when recommending your next vacation option?

 Did you know there are no licenses needed in most states to sell travel?
 However, a true travel professional has the proper credentials with an IATA number.
 Attaining an IATA number means the agent has a heavy sales volume, has been selling travel for many years, and has proven financial records to back it all up.
-A hobbyist does not have their own IATA number.

 Bliss Travel Service - a travel agency specializing in cruises, all-inclusive vacations, honeymoons, weddings, group travel